Board Policies

 1. As consumers, students deserve fair and timely response to their concerns or grievances.

-4. The Board’s annual cycle of reviewing and reconsidering Outcomes will include a plan for garnering and incorporating resident input into that process.
+4. The Board’s annual cycle of reviewing and reconsidering policies will include a plan for garnering and incorporating resident input into that process.

 5. Residents’ input will be extensive and ongoing, not a sporadic or infrequent process.